roomasa/Election-analysis2/README.md

 ### Purpose

-To analyze electionn data and determine the winner.
+To analyze election data and determine the winner.

 ## Election Audit Results
 The analysis of the election shows that: